JetP1ane/Callisto/README.md

 - `-ai` => enable OpenAI GPT-3.5-Turbo Analysis.
 Will require placing a valid OpenAI API key in the config.txt file
 - `-o` => define an output file, if you want to save the output
 - `-ai` and `-o` are optional parameters
+-  `-all` will run all functions through OpenAI Analysis, regardless of any Semgrep findings.
+This flag requires the prerequisite `-ai` flag
 - Ex. `python callisto.py -b vulnProgram.exe -ai -o results.txt`

 **Program Output Example:**\